ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 `besu --sync-mode=FULL`

 Like any other configuration, it can be defined with the startup flag or in the config file.
-Another example is [Nethermind](https://docs.nethermind.io/nethermind/) which prompts you to choose config during first initialization and creates config.
+Another example is [Nethermind](https://docs.nethermind.io/nethermind/) which prompts you to choose sync mode during first initialization and creates config.

 ## Hardware {#hardware}